 Reptar paid him no mind; he jumped off the bleachers and kick-pushed a wall, channeling his momentum into a sideways somersault.
-He touched down near a table, snatched up a tray of buttercream sheet-cake, and maowed it down in a quick series of hungry snaps.
+He landed near a table, snatched up a tray of buttercream sheet-cake, and maowed it down in a hungry snap.

-Peter surged across the floor, hand outstretched.
+Peter surged across the floor, hand extended.
 “Reptar!
 Don’t drink the—”

 Reptar’s dripping face emerged from the bowl.
 “Ook,” he muttered.
 He pointed at the dance-light flora as it jumped and twirled across the walls and floor.
 “Ook ook.
 Ook awk.”
-He grinned at Peter and Peter grinned back.
-He ran forward, intent on embracing his buddy, but he was stopped short by an angry shout.
+He grinned at Peter, and Peter grinned back—this was a manageable situation.
+He ran forward, intent on embracing his buddy, but was stopped short by an angry shout.

 “MONSTER!”
 Blake spat, pointing at the chimp.
-Dozens of jocks sidled up next to Blake.
-A second ago, they’d all been tripping on double O negative, but for some reason, the sight of Reptar had snapped them out of it.
+Dozens of jocks sidled up beside the jock.
+A second ago they’d all been tripping on double O negative, but for some reason, the sight of Reptar had snapped them out of it.

 “Fido thinks he can beat our asses.
 Time to put him in his place.”
-He looked over his shoulder at his jock minions.
+He looked over his shoulder at his jock minions, prompting his followers for confirmation.
 They exchanged fist-bumps, knowing nods, and a few murmurs of tha’s wha’s up.

 Peter screamed, “Reptar don’t—they’ll KILL YOU!”
-If a kid got hurt, it wouldn’t matter if Peter put Reptar back in his cage.
+If a kid got hurt, it wouldn’t matter if Peter got Reptar back in his cage.
 ANOS would execute him—no ifs ands or buts about it.

-Reptar heeded Peter’s warning.
+The chimp heeded Peter’s warning.
 He turtled up, grunting and squirming as Blake and his goons resumed their assault.
-Peter kept running but Chad Renfro stepped in front of him and shoved him in the chest.
+Peter kept running but Chad Renfro stepped in front of him and shoved him squarely in the chest.
 Peter banged into another jock, clinched up, then three more piled atop him.
-As his captors stretched him out and pressed him to the floor, he craned his head up, watching helplessly as his monkey friend was beaten and pummeled.
+As his captors stretched him out and pressed him to the floor, he craned his head up, watching in helpless fury as his monkey friend was beaten and pummeled.

 “No,” Peter sobbed.
 “NO!”

-The jocks hoisted the chimp up by his armpits, letting his head droop forward.
-A dazed moan escaped his lips.
+The jocks hoisted the chimp up by his armpits, and his head drooped forward.
+A dazed moan slipped past his lips.